 Although Mother Nature is unpredictable, there are steps you can take to avoid potential issues and ensure a successful job.
 One specific issue we see during the winter months is erosion.
 If your job will still be active throughout the winter, you should have a plan in place to control the costly implications of soil erosion on your site.

-Erosion control is important to prevent surface runoff and protect any nearby bodies of water from pollution.
+Erosion control is important during construction to prevent surface runoff and protect any nearby bodies of water from pollution.
 It also limits soil loss and maintains the integrity of neighbouring properties and wildlife habitats.
 Most municipalities have regulations in place regarding erosion control for construction jobs.
 Make sure to consult your municipal bylaws while creating your erosion control plan.

 Before construction begins, a bioengineer must come in to conduct an analysis of the area that is being worked on.
 They will consider nearby bodies of water, bluffs and areas prone to high levels of erosion.
 To prevent erosion, construction activity should be performed in a way that avoids disturbing the soil beneath it.
 This requires an assessment of the work being done and the potential impacts on the soil.

 After determining any potential issues, plans will need to be made for erosion control methods.
 There are many erosion control methods, and you’ll need to consider various factors such as the length of the job, your budget, and the terrain to determine which approach is right for your site.
 Erosion control also demands continuous maintenance and monitoring, so be prepared to make an ongoing investment of time and dollars.

 Here are some of the most common methods of erosion control: